Liberty vs. Army NCAA Football Odds, Plays and Insights | November 27, 2021

 Army Stats and Trends

-- Army has five wins against the spread in 10 games this season.
+- Army has five wins against the spread in 10 games this year.

-- The Black Knights covered the spread in their only game when underdogs by 3.5 points or more.
+- This year, the Black Knights won ATS in their only game as an underdog of 3.5 points or more.

-- Army's games this season have eclipsed the over/under in 50% of its opportunities (five times in 10 games with a set point total).
+- Army's games this season have gone over the total in five out of 10 opportunities (50%).

-- Army is 4-4 against the spread and 7-1 overall in games when it scores more than 20.8 points.
+- Army is 4-4 against the spread and 7-1 overall when the team puts up more than 20.8 points.

-- When Army amasses more than 314.7 yards, the team is 4-4 against the spread and 7-1 overall.
+- In games that Army totals more than 314.7 yards, the team is 4-4 against the spread and 7-1 overall.

 - The Black Knights have eight giveaways this season, while the Flames have 10 takeaways .